Ahmad-alsanie/atypon-food-api/README.md

 - Tests: we have both unit tests and integration tests covering all edge cases and providing assurance with >80% coverage

 ### End points in plain english
-Search Recipes: Query recipes using parameters like name and cuisine.
+- Search Recipes: Query recipes using parameters like name and cuisine.

-Recipe Information: Provide details about a specific recipe including total calories.
+- Recipe Information: Provide details about a specific recipe including total calories.

-Customized Calorie Information: Calculate calories by excluding specific ingredients.
+- Customized Calorie Information: Calculate calories by excluding specific ingredients.

-#### Choice of Technology
+### Choice of Technology
 - Spring Boot for rapid development features and simplifies the creation of stand-alone, production ready microservices with its autoconfigured components & IOC container.
 - API Client: RestTemplate (for calling Spoonacular APIs)
 - Tests: JUnit, Mockito for unit and integration tests >80% coverage
 - Docker for containerization allowing us to package and run our application in a loosely isolated environment

 ### Future Improvements
-**Lessons Learned**

 API limits were a challenge during development, so caching strategies might help in production.
 Mapping complex JSON responses requires careful testing.